TheLartians/react-native-simple-transition/README.md

 # react-native-simple-transition

-An easy to use transition component for React Native.
+A minimalist and easy to use transition component for React Native.

 ![animated example](./showcase/showcase.gif)